 115.52 Exhaustion of administrative remedies

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

 The PREA Auditor gathered, analyzed, and retained the following evidence related to this standard:

+Documents:

-- a) VADOC Operating Procedure 866.1 Inmate Grievance Procedure - b) VADOC PREA Operating Procedure 038.3 - Virginia Department of Corrections (VADOC) Inmate Orientation Manual (Facility Handbook)
+a) VADOC Operating Procedure 866.1 Inmate Grievance Procedure

+b) VADOC PREA Operating Procedure 038.3

+c) Virginia Department of Corrections (VADOC) Inmate Orientation Manual (Facility Handbook)

+d) Seven examples of emergency grievances

+Interviews:

-- 1) Interview with PREA Compliance Manager - 2) Interview with Agency Head
+1. Interview with PREA Compliance Manager

+2. Interview with Agency Head

+Observations made during the on-site audit and document review.

 The agency has a policy that places limitations on what allegations can be handled through the grievance process.
-The agency's procedure is that grievances received about sexual assault and sexual harassment will be accepted and reviewed regardless of when the incident took place.
-The agency protocol is if a PREA allegation through a grievance is received, it must immediately be directed to the Facility Head or PREA Compliance Manager.
+The agency's procedure is that emergency grievances received about sexual abuse and sexual harassment will be accepted and reviewed regardless of when the incident took place.
+The agency protocol is if a PREA allegation through an emergency grievance is received, it must immediately be directed to the Facility Head or PREA Compliance Manager.
 These individuals will further the investigation into the allegation.
-The grievance process is immediately stopped, and an administrative investigation is immediately initiated.
-The ICCC reported no instance of an inmate utilizing the grievance procedure to report an alleged sexual abuse or harassment report during this audit period.
-If one was to be received the grievance process would immediately stop, and the allegation would be turned over for investigation as all other allegations of sexual abuse.
+The emergency grievance process is immediately stopped, and an administrative investigation is immediately initiated.
+The RNCC reported eight instances of an inmate utilizing the emergency grievance procedure to report an alleged sexual abuse or harassment report during this audit period.
+When one is received, the emergency grievance process would immediately stop, and the allegation would be turned over for investigation as all other allegations of sexual abuse.

+115.52 Provision (a)

 VADOC PREA Operating Procedure 038.3 states in part that; "Inmates are not required to report only to the immediate point-of-contact line officer; an inmate may report such incidents to any staff member using any available manner to include: Written using an Inmate Request or Informal Complaint, Regular Grievance, or Emergency Grievance."
-In addition, VADOC Operating Procedure 866.1 states in part that; "Staff must accept all inmate allegations of sexual abuse or sexual harassment submitted on an emergency grievance and must immediately report knowledge, suspension, or information regarding an incident of sexual abuse or sexual harassment to the Facility Head and PREA Compliance Manager.
+In addition, VADOC Operating Procedure 866.1 states in part that; "Staff must accept all inmate allegations of sexual abuse or sexual harassment submitted on an emergency grievance and must immediately report knowledge, suspension, or

+information regarding an incident of sexual abuse or sexual harassment to the Facility Head and PREA Compliance Manager.
 The PREA Compliance Manager must notify the PREA Regional Analyst."

 VADOC Operating Procedure 866.1 states in part that; "There is no time limit on when an inmate may submit a grievance regarding an allegation of sexual abuse or sexual harassment.
 Otherwise-applicable time limits apply to any portion of a grievance that does not allege an incident of sexual abuse.
 An inmate is not required to use the informal complaint process or otherwise attempt to resolve with staff any alleged incident of sexual abuse or sexual harassment."
-The ICCC Inmate Handbook states in part that; "An inmate is not required to use the Written Complaint process, or to otherwise attempt to resolve with staff, an alleged incident of sexual abuse.
-There is no time limit on when an Inmate may submit a grievance regarding an allegation of sexual abuse.
-Nothing in this section shall restrict DOC ability to defend against an inmate lawsuit on the ground that the applicable o statute of limitations has expired."
+The RNCC Inmate Orientation Manual states in part that; "Emergency Grievance forms will be kept in the Floor Officer's station in each Housing Unit and available to inmates 24 hours a day."
+The manual further indicates that, " There is no time limit when an Inmate may submit a Complaint, Informal Complaint, or Regular Grievance, regarding an allegation of sexual abuse."

 VADOC Operating Procedure 866.1 states in part that; "Staff who are the subject of a complaint alleging staff misconduct, sexual abuse or sexual harassment of an inmate, or any possible violation of the Standards of Conduct must not be the respondent to the Written Complaint but may offer information during the investigation of the complaint."
-The ICCC Inmate Handbook states in part that; "An inmate who alleges sexual abuse may submit a grievance without submitting it to a staff member who is the subject of the complaint."
+The RNCC Orientation Manual states in part that; "At no time shall an inmate give a staff member a Written Complaint or Regular Grievance to be delivered to the Mailroom or Institutional Ombudsman."